esesmuedgars/IdeaKit/CONTRIBUTING.md

 ### Swift challenges

 [_import IdeaKit_ issue 4](https://github.com/esesmuedgars/IdeaKit/tree/issue4) introduced Swift challenges.
 From that point onward each consecutive newsletter's issue is providing a solution (as well as explanation and resource hyperlink, where applicable) to a problem described in an issue before, besides the following challenge.
-Due to some problems having multiple valid solutions it can greatly extend the newsletter, plus, if the reader did not read the previous issue he is robbed of a challenge by instantly presented solution.
+Due to some problems having multiple valid solutions can greatly extend the newsletter, plus, if the reader did not read the previous issue he is robbed of a challenge by an instantly presented solution.
 To avoid that spoiler warning image is added and linked with solution image:

 <p align="center">
 <img alt="Swift challenge solution spoiler warning" src="https://github.com/esesmuedgars/IdeaKit/blob/assets/CONTRIBUTING/Swift_challenge_solution_spoiler_warning.png" width="60%" />
 </p>

 - Upload a solution image to the [media library](https://blog.accenture.com/design/wp-admin/upload.php);
-- Add caption to the image; ⚠️
+- Add a caption to the image; ⚠️
-- Select uploaded image and save to clipboard (`⌘` + `C`) it's Copy Link (Pro tip: Copy Link is generated from the original image name, I would recommend using random filenames instead of easily recognisable pattern to eliminate cheating option);
+- Select uploaded image and save to clipboard (`⌘` + `C`) it's Copy Link (Pro tip: Copy Link is generated from the original image name, I would recommend using random filenames instead of easily recognizable pattern to eliminate cheating option);
-- Click the Add Media button while editing post to insert an image;
+- Click the Add Media button while editing the post to insert an image;
 - Select spoiler warning image;
 - Click the Insert into post button (which will insert selected image(-s) in cursors current location);
 - Downscale image to appropriate size;
 - Link spoiler warning image with solution image:
-    - In visual editor, <#String#>; ⚠️
+    - In the visual editor, <#String#>; ⚠️
-    - In textual editor, <#String#>. ⚠️
+    - In the textual editor, <#String#>. ⚠️

 ### Announcements